tuffing/genchallenges/hackernoon/README.md

 ### How is a binary search tree implemented?

+### How do you print all nodes of a given binary tree using inorder traversal with / without recursion?

 ### How do you perform preorder traversal in a given binary tree?

 ### How do you traverse a given binary tree in preorder without recursion?

 ### How do you perform an inorder traversal in a given binary tree?

-### How do you print all nodes of a given binary tree using inorder traversal without recursion?

 ### How do you implement a postorder traversal algorithm?